-Like to tidy up
+Like tidying up

 The 6 Facets of Conscientiousness

 This trait can be broken down into 6 different facets, varying the score of a person’s conscientiousness.
 Again, the rewards of being a highly conscientious person is high.
-Those who score high usually have an aversion for trouble and tend to achieve high levels of success through purposeful planning and persistence.
+Those who score high usually have an aversion to trouble and tend to achieve high levels of success through purposeful planning and persistence.

 Self-efficacy is a description of a person’s ability and confidence to achieve goals.
 Those with a high self-efficacy tend to be more self-confident in their intelligence (common sense), ambition, and ability to control impulses (self-control).
 These qualities are key for succeeding.
 Low scorers in self-efficacy may not feel confident in their ability to get things done, making them less effective in accomplishing tasks, and taking away a sense of agency and control over their own destiny.

 Orderliness is characterized by a propensity for order, law, or discipline.
 People who score high on this facet within conscientiousness are well-organized individuals.
 They like tidy systems and enjoy living according to routine and schedules.
 They may be the people who are obsessive about list-making, being punctual, and send out “save the date” invitations 6 months in advance.
 On the other side of the scale, those who score low on orderliness are those more scattered and disorganized.

 This characteristic describes how likely the person will fulfill an obligation or promise because they said they would.
 It measures how a person views their sense of duty and obligation.
 Those with a high score usually see themselves as upholders of a greater moral plan or obligation.
 Those who do not feel a sense of duty view rules and regulations as stuffy, limiting, frustrating, and confining.
 They do not like obligation or feeling responsible for a system or task outside of their own will.
 Low scorers are often perceived as unreliable, irresponsible, or insubordinate.